qubd/mini_ecdsa/README.md

 Arithmetic on elliptic curves and introduction to ECDSA in Python.

 *Disclaimer*: This module is a tool for learning about elliptic curves and elliptic curve cryptography.
 It provides a fully functional implementation of ECDSA, but don't use it as anything other than a sandbox.
-Even if the math is correct there are many [subtle and important implementation details](http://safecurves.cr.yp.to/index.html) required for private key security that I haven't even thought about.
+Even if the math is correct there are many [subtle and important implementation details](http://safecurves.cr.yp.to/index.html) required for private key security that I haven't thought about.

 You can find a really nice introduction to elliptic curve cryptography on [Andrea Corbelli's blog](http://andrea.corbellini.name/2015/05/17/elliptic-curve-cryptography-a-gentle-introduction/).

-Let's start by defining a Weierstrass curve over a field of prime characteristic, or over the rationals. `Curve(a,b,c,p)` will define an elliptic curve with Weierstrass form y^2 = x^3 + ax^2 + bx + c over F_p. `Curve(a,b,c,0)` will define a curve with the same equation over the rationals.
+To use this module, start by defining a Weierstrass curve over a field of prime characteristic, or over the rationals. `Curve(a,b,c,p)` will define an elliptic curve with Weierstrass form y^2 = x^3 + ax^2 + bx + c over F_p. `Curve(a,b,c,0)` will define a curve with the same equation over the rationals.

 ```
 >>> C = Curve(2, 0, 1, 7)
 y^2 = x^3 + 2x^2 + 1 over F_7
 ```

 To see a list of all points on the curve, or all finite order rational points for curves defined over Q, use `C.show_points()`.
-This will produce a pretty printed set of points.
+This will produce a nicely printed set of points.
 To return a list of point objects, use `C.get_points()`.

 ```
 >>> C.show_points()